-Pinterest is a rich source of inspiration and the perfect place for us to collaborate on ideas, but I do get a lot of questions about HOW exactly to approach this exercise.
+Pinterest is a rich source of inspiration and the perfect place to gather your ideas for your brand, but I do get a lot of questions about HOW exactly to approach this exercise.

-AT FIRST I’d encourage you to start to pin anything and everything that you’re drawn to - Don’t hold back!
+Initially, I’d encourage you to start to pin anything and everything that you’re drawn to - Don’t hold back at this stage!

-Trust your gut on this.
-You may not know what it is about the image that you’re attracted to, but when we look at the board at a high level there will be several very distinct themes running through your Pins that I will help identify and articulate.
+Trust your intuitiion on this.
+You may not know what it is about the image that you’re attracted to, but you have to start somewhere and even though you may think that it looks like a random collection of pins with no cohesion, when we look at the board at a high level there will be several very distinct themes running through your Pins.

 If you’re stuck with where to start, good things to search for are colour palettes, fonts, logos, textures and shapes.

-If you know that you love Teal, start generally with 'teal colour palettes'.
+For example, if you know that are called to and love the colour Teal, start generally with 'teal colour palettes'.
 But once you get into the flow you can get much more specific - think ‘tropic brights’ versus ‘muted desert tones’ - both will give very different results.

-When you find something you particularly like, click into the Pin itself and scroll down – you’ll see that Pinterest has selected lots of other images that are similar to your chosen Pin.
+When you find something you particularly like, click into the Pin itself and scroll down to the 'More Like This' section – you’ll see that Pinterest has helpfully selected lots of other images that are similar to your chosen Pin.
 It’s a brilliant feature and really helps to focus your inspirations.

 Once you’ve exhausted everything in there you can back up and start again.